Anastasia Samoylova

 Transformations

 “Climate change is the defining issue of our time.
 It is forcing us to adapt and innovate.
-In this new project, Transformations, I will document stories of climate adaptation in key locations across the globe.
-I will focus on altered landscapes, new green industries, climate-resilient architecture, and the people behind these transformative innovations.”
+In my new project, Transformations, I will document stories of climate adaptation in key locations across the globe.
+I will focus on altered landscapes, new green industries, climate-resilient architecture, and the people behind these transformative innovations.
+Building upon my previous long-term projects, Transformations will address the challenges and victories in the climate movement in a way that is both poetic and informative while offering a unique and enlightening perspective on this urgent topic.